Last Full Update: December 3, 2025

 Two reasons.

 Secondly, even if you had 10,000 subscribers, that would still be a minimal traffic boost for SI.
 A newsletter is push.
 Yes your customer signs up for it, but think about how many newsletters you get now and how much time you have to read them.
 Like the big publication e-mail blast lists, you soon reach a point where only 10% get opened (20% in extreme cases).
 Then, less than 30% of people who open the newsletter will read a particular article.
 Maybe 50% of those will catch the author and his or her affiliation and then maybe 20% of those will actually visit the author’s site.
 So, if we’re generous, that’s 20% of 50% of 30% of 10% of 10,000 or 30 potential hits for me.
-At its peak, this blog will generate hundreds of “new” hits a day from Google alone, and thousands on a good day with the right article on the right vendor, and I expect that each of those hits represents a potential new reader who has just as much chance of liking the site and sticking around as one of your readers, as it’s random either way.
+At its peak, this blog will generate hundreds of “new” hits a day from Google alone, and thousands on a good day with the right article on the right subject, and SI expects that each of those hits represents a potential new reader who has just as much chance of liking the site and sticking around as one of your readers, as it’s random either way.

-I’m new to sourcing/procurement/supply chain and I noticed you have collected a great deal of solid information and resources.
+I’m new to sourcing/procurement/supply management/supply chain and I noticed you have collected a great deal of solid information and resources.
 Where should I start?Home

 the doctor recommends:

-• The blog archives, indexed by category.
+- The blog archives, indexed by category, which go back to June 2006

-• The e-Sourcing Handbook, which was created as a result of the e-Sourcing Wiki project (that was created by Iasta and taken over by Determine until they were acquired by Corcentric) and that still contains valuable baseline information over fifteen (15) years later.
+- The e-Sourcing Handbook, which was created as a result of the e-Sourcing Wiki project (that was created by Iasta and taken over by Determine until they were acquired by Corcentric) and that still contains valuable baseline information over fifteen (15) years later.

-• The e-Sourcing Wiki archives on the WayBackMachine, namely, The Basics, The Technologies, The Methodologies, and The Global Sourcing Primers.
+- The e-Sourcing Wiki archives on the WayBackMachine, namely, The Basics, The Technologies, The Methodologies, and The Global Sourcing Primers.

 Can you help me get a job?Home